 What is a fractional share?

-Suppose you hold 29 shares of ABC Ltd, which has merged recently, and the new company (XYZ Ltd) comes out with an offer to provide the stock of XYZ in a proportion of one stock for every five stocks held (1:5).
-In this case, you can get only 5 shares (5*5 = 25) of the new company XYZ, while the remaining 4 shares of the old company ABC remains(29-25).
-In this case, you will be eligible for a fractional share of 0.8 (4 shares / 5 = 0.8) of XYZ.”
+Assuming an individual holds 29 shares of ABC Ltd, which has recently merged with another company named XYZ Ltd. Suppose XYZ Ltd offers one stock for every five stocks of ABC Ltd held (1:5).
+In this case, the individual would only receive 5 shares (5*5 = 25) of the new company XYZ, leaving them with 4 shares of the old company ABC (29-25).
+As a result, the individual would be entitled to a fractional share of 0.8 (4 shares / 5 = 0.8) of XYZ.